Unilever promises more cheap goods, cost cuts to tackle slowdown

 "We've learned from the previous economic crises the importance of having such value brands in the portfolio that can capture some of the downtrading that inevitably happens when disposable income levels fall," said Unilever Chief Financial Officer Jean-Marc Huet on a conference call.

-At 1030 GMT on Thursday, an index of European blue chip stocks was flat, but Unilever shares were down 2.5 percent, after it reported a 2.1 percent rise in third-quarter underlying sales growth, below average analyst expectations of a 3.7 percent increase, according to a company-compiled consensus.
+At 1030 GMT (6.30 a.m.
+EDT) on Thursday, an index of European blue chip stocks .FTEU3 was flat, but Unilever shares were down 2.5 percent, after it reported a 2.1 percent rise in third-quarter underlying sales growth, below average analyst expectations of a 3.7 percent increase, according to a company-compiled consensus.

 Sales volume, measuring the amount of goods sold, rose only 0.3 percent, below analysts' estimate of 1.8 percent and growth of 1.9 percent in the first and second quarters.